 Also known as technical support specialists, people in these positions spend their time helping other IT staff to analyze, troubleshoot, and evaluate network issues.
 You also need to help organizations undertake routine maintenance of their networks, including ensuring back up procedures and security is in place.
-You will be responsible for ensuring these systems are maintained to a regular daily, weekly, or monthly schedule, so back ups are on hand if disaster strikes.
+You will be responsible for ensuring these systems are maintained to a regular daily, weekly, or monthly schedule, so backups are on hand if disaster strikes.

 You’ll need to be able to assist IT users in-person, on the phone, via email or on chat networks, but most people you work with will have a solid technical understanding.
 If you find it difficult to simplify complex procedures, Network Support positions would be more suited to you than Computer User Support – as this involves users with a more limited understanding of IT.
-Need to create logs of issues, including detailed descriptions and solutions.

 What is the job outlook for Computer Network Support Specialists?